brianjrosenthal/scoutroster/.clinerules/project_brief.md

 ## Reimbuirsement "approver" flows
 - Cubmaster Treasurer, Committee Chair) can approve (or reject) reimbursements, as well as send re-imbursements back to the submitter for more information.
 - These approvers see pending reimbursement requests on the homepage in a homepage section.

-## Issues
-1. File uploads now are stored in the file system, which makes it confusing to have a dev and production environment on the same database.
-I need to change this so that it stores file uploads in the database.

 ## Architectural notes:
 1. The application is a PHP / MYSQL application